-As the weather starts to cool down, there’s no shortage of exciting happenings in Dubai during the month of September (discover them all, here).
-And with the long weekend approaching, there’s no better time to get out and explore the city.
+As the weather starts to cool down, there’s no shortage of exciting happenings in Dubai and, with the weekend approaching, there’s no better time to get out and explore the city.
 But first, coffee.

 Ever dreamed of having coffee with a side of kittens?
 Dubai’s Ailuromania Cafe is your answer.
 Opened by Saudi sisters Iman and Allaa Ahmed Al Aulaqi, the unique concept allows customers to sip their brews among rescue cats, all chosen for their gentle nature.
 Cold drinks, snacks, sandwiches, and desserts are available in the cat-free area, where customers can still admire the furry felines through a pane of glass.

 Umm Suqeim 3, Jumeirah Beach Road

 This cooking-school-meets-café in Jumeirah is a quaint spot in which to sample unique coffee combinations, such as its signature lavender-infused cappuccino.
 After your morning brew, enjoy a cooking tutorial in Culinary Boutique’s state-of-the-art kitchen, which boasts over 100 different classes to choose from and caters to all ages and skill levels.

 Jumeira Beach Road

 This boutique coffee shop takes caffeine very seriously and guarantees that its products are 100 percent fair trade and organic.
 The care that goes into every cup is unbelievable, and Raw’s knowledgeable baristas even offer classes that teach you how to BYOB (be your own barista).
 While you’re there, you can also enjoy a yummy muffin or other baked goods to fuel a great start to the day.